scrKevin/sandboardgames/README.md

 2. A javascript file in `sandboardgames/public/js/[new game name]` that defines some specific client-side settings for this game and has some specific function overrides (if needed).
 3. A folder in the `sandboardgames/views` directory that holds the HTML layout (EJS templating is supported).
 4. Add your game and created objects to `sandboardgames/game_modules/game_list.js`.
-5. Add an icon/image of your game to `sandboardgames/public/img/[new game name]`.
-6. Add your game icon to the Lobby view in `sandboardgames/views/lobby/partials/games.ejs`.
-7. Add your game name into the games array of the lobby_game.js file in `sandboardgames/game_modules/lobby/lobby_game.js`.
-Yes, the Lobby is also a game ;).

 ### Detailed instructions:
 #### Step 1: